Anna S. Pruitt, PhD

 Trauma & Health Disparities

-Exploring the disparate impacts of poverty-related trauma on individuals and communities health and developing multilevel solutions to address these disparities.
+Exploring the disparate impacts of poverty-related trauma on individuals’ and communities’ health and developing multilevel solutions to address these disparities.